Photograph by Felicia Caldwell. UCLA Luskin Conference Center, 2019.

 Photograph by Benjamin Nieves.
 The Recording Place in Rocklin, California - 2019.

 Alethea is also a performance pianist and is more than happy to perform at gigs.
-In 2019, she was invited to become a regular pianist for UCLA's state-of-the-art Luskin Conference Center and the associated restaurant, Plateia.
+In 2019, she was invited to become the inaugural Student Musician lounge pianist for UCLA's state-of-the-art Luskin Conference Center and the associated restaurant, Plateia.
 She was also filmed by UCLA Housing for a feature story for UCLA Newsroom, and has been invited to perform at multiple gigs on campus, including at the Northwest Campus Auditorium.
 She is actively looking for any internships or opportunities in the film music industry, and her resume is available upon request.

 To contact Alethea directly, please send an email to firstname.lastname@example.org.